Process Safety & Risk Management

 Quantitative Risk Assessment (QRA)

 A QRA is a specialized approach to assess high consequence LOPA scenarios with large risk gaps to close.
-Further "pencil-sharpening" in the QRA will verify the severity of the scenario through consequence modelling, as well as the frequency of the scenario through fault tree modelling.
+Further “pencil-sharpening” in the QRA will verify the severity of the scenario through consequence modeling, as well as the frequency of the scenario through fault tree modelling.
 Often conservative assumptions made in LOPA are revealed in QRA, which makes the solution to gap closure more practical.
-QRA will handle conditional dependence among IPLs and among IPL(s) and the initiating cause(s). aeSolutions utilizes commercially available software tools, along with in-house expertise, to facilitate QRAs.
+QRA will handle conditional dependence among IPL(s) and the initiating cause(s). aeSolutions utilizes commercially available software tools, along with in-house expertise, to facilitate QRAs.